We are turning our beautiful Ocean into a plastic soup.

 What needs to happen?

-- Stemming the tide of plastics entering the Ocean will require a combination of approaches, including limiting plastic use, improving waste collection, infrastructure, and management, and expanding recycling, particularly in the countries where most of the plastic originates.
+- Stemming the tide of plastics entering the Ocean will require a combination of approaches, including limiting plastic use, substituting plastic with other materials where appropriate, improving and expanding waste collection, infrastructure, and management, and expanding recycling, particularly in the countries where most of the plastic originates.

 - There are governments and organizations working to reduce the presence of plastic microbeads and plastics bags around the world.
 However, even if society were to ban all plastic bags, for example, that would only account for roughly 1% of total plastic film production.